 Yoast SEO is my favorite WordPress plugins.
 However, it’s not always used the right way so in this article I’m going to share the ideal settings you should be using and why!

 If you run a site on WordPress and are not using Yoast SEO Plugin you are missing out!!
-Everyone uses it from Brain Dean from Backlinko to Niel Patel and many big businesses like The Next Web and we use at Foundr too and by the end of this article, you will understand why.
+Everyone uses it from Brain Dean from Backlinko to Niel Patel and many big businesses like The Next Web and Foundr too and by the end of this article, you will understand why.

 Ps.
 This was shocking to learn!
 NASA also recommends you use Yoast SEO!!